Updated: November 22, 2020

 Years ago, my debt was almost ten times the size of my regular income.
 Collection agencies were calling me all the time and it came to the point where I have gone sleepless for many nights, feeling frightened of what would happen to me in the coming days.

-It took me more than two years to get rid of all those debt.
+It took me more than two years to get rid of all those debts.

 And if you ask me how I did it, I’ll instead give you what Isaac told Derek just before surgery in that episode.